Ben-Folkard/image_processing/original_image_processing_vs_actual_last_working_with_code_snippets.md

 ```

 ### Changed function `detect_damaged_pixels`
-Added extra flags that could be passed into the plotting functions, converted frames to a numpy array of numpy array more efficiently, converted raw_masks into a numpy array, converted, and restructured if statement in for loop for slightly more efficient parsing given raw_masks now had a default value of None.
+Added extra flags that could be passed into the plotting functions, converted frames to a numpy array of numpy array more efficiently, converted raw_masks into a numpy array, converted, restructured if statement in for loop for slightly more efficient parsing given raw_masks now had a default value of None, and added a chunk_index variable which marks the index on the graphs it produces for each chunk, so that each graph isn't overriden when the next chunk is processed.

 From:
 ```python